DannieDigital/hw-week4/README.md

 # Homework Week 3

 I was not succesfully able to move  through questions base on the open source code I found for this activity.
-I added some CSS flavor to the the quiz but I continue to struggle with arrays etc.
+I added some CSS flavor to the the quiz butI was not able to add functionality to the quiz.

 # 04 Web APIs: Code Quiz